 Cigarettes emit smoke, a product of combustion.
 Equal to burning any substance with fire.
 This produces carcinogenic particles including tar, carbon monoxide and other cancer-causing chemicals.

 Vape clouds are a product of heating vape juice with a metal coil that is typically housed in an atomizer.
-This process of vaporizing the e-liquid does not contain any carbon monoxide or tar.

 So does this mean second hand vapor is not dangerous?
 Let’s look at some studies.